 “My idea of chaos was more positive,” says Spinrad, reflecting on the work’s legacy.
 “It was a different idea of consciousness and politics.
 Now, the agent of chaos is something more negative with things falling apart.
 In that sense that’s not the way I intended it to be.
 But there it is.”

 With this framing, it’s worth pausing to consider who the agents of chaos of our time really should be.

 After all, reading about agents of chaos throughout history, what quickly becomes clear is that while some were bad actors, many were working to better society.
 I especially appreciated the perspective of professor Namorah Gayle Byrd, who is Chitimacha/Cherokee and an expert on trickster tales.
 In her writings, she calls attention to how tricksters are actually a force of good because they challenge the status quo and make people reevaluate their choices.
 That’s why she refers to them as “society’s caretaker.”

 If such characters cross a line—and “become oppressors and abuse their power to transform spaces”—then, she argues, they no longer deserve the trickster label.

-But don’t worry.
-For those who don’t meet the requirements—because they “use their powers of chaos and transformation to destroy rather than to balance or rebalance societal norms”—they still have an important role of their own to play.
-According to Byrd, they’re “the types that call the real Tricksters to arms.”
+For those who don’t meet the requirements—because they “use their powers of chaos and transformation to destroy rather than to balance or rebalance societal norms”—they still have an important role of their own to play, according to Byrd.
+They’re “the types that call the real Tricksters to arms.”